shivamujawame/Fabric-Analytics-in-aday/english/lab-guide/lab5.md

     ![](../media/lab-05/image115.png)

     Now we need to set the counter if the dataflow activity fails.
 In a Data Pipeline, we cannot self-reference a variable.
-Which means we cannot increment the counter variable varCounter by adding one to its value (varCounter = varCounter + 1).
+This means we cannot increment the counter variable varCounter by adding one to its value (varCounter = varCounter + 1).
 So, we make use of the varTempCounter variable.

 ## Task 10: Configure 2nd Set variable Activity
 1. From the top menu, select **Activities -> Set variable**.
 Set variable activity is added to the design canvas.